ledondodo/SVM/README.md

 ## Python and libraries
 This project was done using Python 3.7.16.<br/>
-Libraries needed: numpy, scipy, sklearn, seaborn, jupyter, matplotlib, pyqt.
+Libraries: numpy, scipy, sklearn, seaborn, jupyter, matplotlib, pyqt.

 ## Collaborators
 I had this lab with one classmate.